shorock/islandora_composer/README.md

 * Islandora Collection, PDF and Basic Image packs
 * Islandora Pathauto (to show off pulling in Drupal's pathauto as a dependency)

-** Note: this only installs the modules, you still have to enable them with drush or /admin/modules **
+**Note: this only installs the modules, you still have to enable them with drush or /admin/modules.**

 ## Installing by composer

-* 0 (optional but highly recommended) - `composer global require hirak/prestissimo`.
+* Step 0 (optional but highly recommended) - `composer global require hirak/prestissimo`.
 You only need to do this once per system/user, but it [dramatically speeds up Composer/Packagist loading](https://medium.com/@petehouston/improve-composer-performance-with-prestissimo-8f3f55a20b8e#.e5vfz0fpz)
    (parallel curl calls)